mahanvyakti/mahanvyakti/README.md

 I'm a pre-final year undergrad student, pursuing Computer Engineering in Mumbai.<br>

-- 👨🏻‍💻 I’m currently working on a flutter app.
+- 👨🏻‍💻 I’m currently working on [Daybook](https://github.com/ARU-Coders/daybook).
 - 📈 I’m currently learning Go, Socket.io as well as Data Structures & Algorithms
 - 🤝🏻 I’m looking to collaborate on MERN projects.
 - 📸 I love photography, so that's what I do in my free time !